taylorpaisie/intro-to-git-training/lessons/02_local_commits.md

 Great work!
 You now understand the fundamentals of Git commits.

 {: .highlight }
-> **Coming up:** In the next lesson, you'll learn how to work with remote repositories and collaborate with others using GitHub!
+> **Coming up:** In the next lesson, you'll learn how to work with remote repositories and collaborate with others using GitLab!

 ---